logo for matrixlab-examples.com

 You must supply the limits of integration, the increment between points within the limits, and the function of the curve to be integrated.

-For example, if we want to integrate the function f(x) = y = x3, we can define it, in Matlab, like this:
+For example, if we want to integrate the function f(x) = y = x3, we can define it, in Matlab, like this (x is a scalar in our case, not a vector):

 function y = fun_for_integration(x)